geo200cn/geo200cn.github.io/syllabus.md

 2. Quizzes (20%)

-There will be **two** 25 minute quizzes that will test conceptual material covered in lecture and readings.
+There will be **two** quizzes that will test conceptual material covered in lecture and readings.
 The quizzes are closed book and will be taken in class during their designated dates and will cover only the material covered since the last quiz.
 They will consist of short computational, multiple choice and short answer questions.
 You will not be expected to write or interpret R code.
 Make-up quizzes will be given ONLY in the case of extreme emergencies (severe illness, death in the immediate family) and when accompanied by appropriate documentation (e.g. doctor’s note).
 In the case of unexcused absences (travel plans, overslept, etc.), there are no make-up quizzes.
 If you have been tested or have been exposed to COVID, and cannot take the test in class but can take it at home, we will provide online accommodations to take the quiz during the same time as the rest of the class.

 2. Final (20%)